Skip to main content

 The textile market is pervasive and critically important, both for general consumers and the Department of Defense.
 Currently, textile manufacturing is primarily completed overseas with much of the work still being completed manually.
 Even the limited textile manufacturing that does occur in the U.S. predominantly uses manual labor.
 Reliance on off-shore textile fabrication combined with a manufacturing worker shortage in the U.S. puts our textile supply chains at great risk.
 Automation and robotic solutions working in collaboration with human counterparts are needed to address these gaps.

 Over the past several years, the ARM Institute has funded many projects that have worked on robotic solutions for textile fabrication.
-Newer robotics projects have built on prior outputs and leveraged best practices and lessons learned to significantly advance state-of-the-art robotic solutions in this area.
+The most recent robotics projects have built on prior outputs and leveraged best practices and lessons learned to significantly advance state-of-the-art robotic solutions in this area.

 The ARM Institute’s Refined Automated Production of Inflatable Devices (RAPID) led by Kennon Products with Square One Systems and the Industrial Sewing and Innovation Center (ISAIC), specifically sought a robotic solution for the manufacturing of inflatable emergency life preservers (specifically LPU-21) for Navy Aviation (NAVAIR).
 While the use case for this project was specific, life preservers are just one of the many textile products the Department of Defense (DoD) leverages.
 The outputs from this project have the potential to advance the manufacturing of other textile goods both for the Department of Defense and the industry at large.